 Alisa Johnson107Q Business, 817.272.3005

-Graduate faculty from the College of Business Administration, School of Nursing, School of Social Work, and School of Urban and Public Affairs are involved in teaching and supervising graduate student research.
+Graduate faculty from the College of Business Administration, and School of Nursing, are involved in teaching and supervising graduate student research.
 See below for faculty contacts in these areas.

 The program in Health Care Administration is designed to provide graduate students an integrated, contemporary, and multidisciplinary education.
 Diverse topics are integrated into the curriculum, research and residences to provide:

 Admission to the M.S. in Health Care Administration (HCAD) program is based upon the completion of the general admission requirements of the Graduate School.
-For HCAD program admission a score on the Graduate Management Admission Test (GMAT) and record of one's undergraduate academic performance are required.
+For HCAD program admission a score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) and record of one's undergraduate academic performance are required.
 Students for whom English is not their native language must achieve a TOEFL score of at least 575 (paper-based) or 230 (computer-based).
 International applicants that score below minimum acceptable levels on the verbal portion of entrance examinations may be admitted under the condition that they pass an English proficiency exam or complete U.T.
 Arlington's Graduate English Skills Program prior to beginning graduate coursework.
 Applicants are encouraged to submit with their application a resume that highlights professional and personal accomplishments, linguistic abilities, computer expertise and leadership experience.
-Applicants with two or more years of experience in the health care industry are preferred.
-A standardized test score (GMAT) will not be used as the sole criterion for denying an applicant's admission to the HCAD program.
+A standardized test score (GMAT or GRE) will not be used as the sole criterion for denying an applicant's admission to the HCAD program.

-Along with grade point average and GMAT scores, admission criteria include the following:
+Along with grade point average and GMAT or GRE scores, admission criteria include the following:

-The GMAT test may be waived for applicants with an earned graduate degree in an appropriate health care related discipline or profession.
+The GMAT or GRE test may be waived for applicants with an earned graduate degree in an appropriate health care related discipline or profession.

 Students who are unconditionally admitted, have a minimum undergraduate grade point average of 3.0 as calculated by the Graduate School (or 3.0 at the graduate level), and enroll for a minimum of six semester credit hours will be eligible for available fellowship and/or scholarship support.
-A standardized test score (GMAT) will not be used as the sole criterion for determining fellowship and/or scholarship eligibility.
+A standardized test score (GMAT or GRE) will not be used as the sole criterion for determining fellowship and/or scholarship eligibility.

 For an applicant with an index score below 1050, probationary admission may be available when at least three items of 1 through 5 above strongly indicate potential for successful academic performance as a graduate health care administration student.
 Items 6 through 10 will also be used to identify positive indicators for admission.
 Students who are admitted on probation will have one or more conditions specified, such as no grade less than 'B' for the first 12 hours of graduate study.